 Hancock Forest Management Annual Scholarship

 This annual scholarship is established through the Auburn University Foundation by Hancock Forest Management, Inc. to provide scholarships for the students of the College of Forestry, Wildlife and Environment studying Forestry.
 At Hancock Forest Management, “Hancock Forestry” means a commitment to meeting the highest standards for timberland property management.
 They combine leading forest management techniques with outstanding environmental stewardship to provide maximum value to our clients.
 Their forest management operations across the globe provide an extensive range of on-the-ground timberland management services through our forestry personnel.
 These services are now provided to 6.2 million acres across the globe.
 Management activities are customized to fit the characteristics of each individual property.
-They strive to practice a land stewardship ethic that integrates the growing, managing, and harvesting of trees with environmental conservation.
+They strive to practice a land stewardship ethic that integrates the growing, managing and harvesting of trees with environmental conservation.
 Their practices protect soil, air, water quality, biological diversity, wildlife habitat, aquatic habitat, recreation and aesthetics.
 Sustainable forestry practices allow us to actively manage and protect our clients’ timberland investments in a way that maintains and enhances economic, community and natural resource values.

 Mamie L. Hardy Memorial Endowment for Scholarships